DaoCloud/DaoCloud-docs/docs/en/docs/blogs/dce5-install1209.md

 This article completes the installation of DCE 5.0 Community Edition from 0 to 1, including K8s cluster, dependencies, network, storage and other details and more considerations.

+> At this stage, the version iteration is relatively fast.
+The installation procedure mentioned in this blog may be different from the latest version.
+Refer to [Installation Instructions](../install/intro.md) in the product documentation.

 ## Cluster planning

 It is planned to use 3 UCloud VMs, all configured with 8-core 16G.